Moving to London?

 However, these names probably mean nothing to foreigners moving to London.
-It is impossible to recommend a certain borough as a particularly popular destination for newcomers moving to London.
+It is impossible to recommend a certain borough as a particularly popular destination for newcomers to the city.
 Almost every borough is home to a wide range of people from different cultural and financial backgrounds.
 When you move to London, you should therefore base your choice of neighborhood on practical considerations: the proximity to your work place, to child care facilities or schools, to the city center or the countryside.

-Move to London: Choosing the Right Neighborhood
+Choosing the Right Neighborhood

 If you are worried about safety and crime in your prospective neighborhood, you ought to check the Metropolitan Police website for the latest local crime statistics before moving to London.
 Generally speaking, it is possible to find nice residential areas in all boroughs.
 However, the high rental values in the central boroughs might tempt some expats to move to London’s suburbs.

 Despite the relatively even spread of foreigners all across the city, certain areas tend to be preferred by expats of certain nationalities moving to London.
-There is a relatively high concentration of Australian, New Zealand and South African expats moving to London’s western / southwestern boroughs, especially Hammersmith & Fulham.
+There is a relatively high concentration of Australian, New Zealand and South African expats in London’s western / southwestern boroughs, especially Hammersmith & Fulham.
 Richmond and Ealing, also in the west, have a large German and Polish community, respectively.

-Moving to London: East Enders
+London’s East Enders

 Increasing numbers of people are now moving to the East End.
 Historically home to London´s textile industry, dock workers, and Jewish immigrants from Eastern Europe, the East End has become the capital´s creative and artistic hub.